ketkeearyamane/build-tool-examples/README.md

    ![Presets to create a basic project in IntelliJ IDEA](images/create_basic_project.png)

 2. Open a terminal and navigate to the project folder.
 Run `gradle init`.
 This command will help set up a Gradle "Hello World" project with `Java` as the source code language and `Kotlin` as the build script language.
-You can choose the following presets if you're not sure of the choices.
+You can choose the following presets if you're not sure of the choices:

    ![Initialize gradle project preset values_part1](images/execute_gradle_init_1.png)